VCRUNTIME140_1.dll Not Found in Windows 11 or 10

 VCRUNTIME140_1.dll Not Found League of Legends

-A common solution for this error is reinstalling the Visual C++ Redistributable packages.
-You can do this by visiting Microsoft’s official website and downloading the latest supported versions (2015, 2017, 2019, and 2022).
-Here’s how:
+A good way to fix this is by getting the Visual C++ Redistributable packages again.
+You can grab the latest versions (2015, 2017, 2019, and 2022) right from Microsoft’s website.
+Here’s the drill:

-1. Visit the Microsoft Visual C++ Redistributable download page.
+1. Head over to the Microsoft Visual C++ Redistributable download page.

 Learn more: How to Know If Windows 11/10 is 64-bit, 32-bit or ARM